josobrien/connect-4/README.md

 Pass two `Player` objects into the `Game` class and call `.run()`

 You will see a 6x7 grid of numbers representing the game of Connect 4.
-Columns are labelled underneath (0-indexed).
+Columns are labelled underneath.
 Zeros represent an empty space and each player's ID represents their pieces in the board.
-On your turn, pick a column 0-6, and your piece will fall to the lowest empty space in your chosen column.
+On your turn, pick a column 1-7, and your piece will fall to the lowest empty space in your chosen column.
 To win, get four of your player ID in a row vertically, horizontally or diagonally before your opponent (you're probably player 1).